 The BINOM.DIST.RANGE function uses the following arguments:

-- Trials (required argument) – It is the number of independent trials.
+Trials (required argument) – This is the number of independent trials.
 It must be greater than or equal to 0.

-- Probability_s (required argument) – It is the probability of success in each trial.
+Probability_s (required argument) – This is the probability of success in each trial.
 It should be greater than or equal to 0 and less than or equal to 1.

-- Number_s (required argument) – It is the number of successes in trials.
+Number_s (required argument) – This is the number of successes in trials.
 It should be greater than or equal to 0.
-Also, it should be less than or equal to trials.
+Also, it should be less than or equal to the number of trials.

-- Number_s2 (optional argument) – When provided, it will return the probability that the number of successful trials will fall between number_s and number_s2.
-It should be greater than or equal to number_s and less than or equal to trials.
+Number_s2 (optional argument) – When provided, it will return the probability that the number of successful trials will fall between number_s and number_s2.
+It should be greater than or equal to number_s and less than or equal to the number of trials.

 To understand the uses of the BINOM.DIST.RANGE function, let us consider an example: